henil0109/C-PROJECT-/README.md

-This C++ program is built by : HENIL PATEL ~ 23CS065
+This C++ program is built by : HENIL PATEL ~ 23CS065,
                                MEET PATEL ~ 23CS068

 This is a PASSWORD MANAGEMENT SYSTEM program which gives various options to users like:

-REGISTER USER
+REGISTER USER,
-LOGIN USER
+LOGIN USER AND
-CHANGE PASSWORD
+CHANGE PASSWORD.